Clinical-Genomics/demultiplexing/README.md

 * *nipt.bash: scripts enabling NIPT data processing.
 * hiseqx/x*.bash: scripts for demultiplexing Illumina HiSeqX data (bcl2fastq).

+## NIPT

+The NIPT scripts require a .niptrc file to be placed in the excuting user's `$HOME`.
+A template has been provided.

 ## python

 All SampleSheet related actions are bundled in a python package enabling easier testing.